Dunbar Township, Pennsylvania

 Dunbar Township is a township in Fayette County, Pennsylvania, United States.
-The population was 6,664 at the 2020 census, a decline from the figure of 7,126 tabulated in 2010.
+The population was 6,671 at the 2020 census, a decline from the figure of 7,126 tabulated in 2010.

-Dunbar Township includes the unincorporated communities of Dickerson Run, Liberty, Adelaide, Crossland, Juniata, Little Summit, Graham Crossing, Leisenring, Rogerstown, Trotter, Greenwood Heights, Wheeler, Fayette, Sitka, Bowest, Monarch, Mahoning, Hill Farm, Ferguson, Pechin, Brown Row, Hardy Hill, Factory Hill, Furnace Hill, and Irishtown.
+Dunbar Township includes the unincorporated communities of Dickerson Run, Liberty, Adelaide, Crossland, Juniata, Little Summit, Graham Crossing, Leisenring, West Leisenring, Rogerstown, Trotter, Greenwood Heights, Wheeler, Fayette, Sitka, Bowest, Dunbar, Monarch, Morrell, Mahoning, Hill Farm, Ferguson, Pechin, Brown Row, Hardy Hill, Factory Hill, Furnace Hill, and Irishtown.

 History

+Dunbar Township was originally settled about 1752, and was incorporated into a township (out of Menallen Township) in December, 1798.

 The Isaac Meason House was designated a National Historic Landmark in 1971.

 Geography

 Dunbar Township is in north-central Fayette County.
 It is bordered to the north and east by the Youghiogheny River, except where it touches the city of Connellsville.
 The township surrounds the boroughs of Dunbar (near the township center) and Vanderbilt (in the northwest).
 Across the Youghiogheny, the township is bordered by the borough of South Connellsville to the northeast and by the borough of Dawson to the north.

 According to the United States Census Bureau, the township has a total area of 154.21 km2, of which 153.06 km2 is land and 1.15 km2, or 0.74%, is water.

 U.S. Route 119 crosses the township, leading northeast to Connellsville and southwest to Uniontown, the Fayette County seat.